Creating a Lead Scoring Matrix: 3 Best Practices

 In terms of defining lead scoring, here’s what Sirius Decisions says:

 “Lead scoring is a methodology used to rank prospects against a scale that represents the perceived value each lead represents to the organization.
 The resulting score is used to determine which leads [sales and marketing teams] will engage, in order of priority.”

 Written like a true research firm: simultaneously precise and muddy.

 In somewhat simpler terms, lead scoring is a way to qualify leads based on who they are and how they engage with your brand.

 It uses a points system wherein points are assigned to key criteria, characteristics, and actions such as demographics, website visits, email clickthroughs, webinar attendance, content downloads, form completions, etc. Points accrue over a set amount of time.
 The sum of these points is the lead score.

-Lead scoring helps sales and marketing segment and categorize leads, which makes it much quicker and easier to assess where leads are in the buying cycle, what theyre interested in, and how best to continue a meaningful conversation that keeps the momentum going and closes a sale.
+Assigning lead scoring criteria to leads helps Sales and Marketing segment and categorize these prospects, which makes it much quicker and easier to assess where leads are in the buying cycle, what they’re interested in, and how best to continue a meaningful conversation that keeps the momentum going and closes a sale.